2022 Spain letter bomb attacks: Investigation and responses

 Each of the letter bombs were reportedly similar, in brown envelopes addressed to the heads of each institution.
 The devices consisted of loose gunpowder with an electrical ignition mechanism, resulting in a burning, rather than exploding effect.

 An official, Rosa Serrano, told radio station SER that the packages sent to both the Ukrainian embassy and Instalaza had the same return address.

 In response to the letter bomb attacks, Spanish authorities increased security measures at public and diplomatic buildings.
 The Foreign Minister of Ukraine Dmytro Kuleba ordered that the security of all Ukrainian embassies be increased, and urged Spain to investigate the attack.
 Spain's High Court was reported to have opened an investigation for a possible case of terrorism.

 In December 2022, Spanish authorities disclosed they believed the letters were postmarked from the city of Valladolid.

 According to a January 2023 New York Times report citing unnamed U.S. officials, Spanish investigators and their Western foreign counterparts have come to believe that the letter bomb attacks were perpetrated by the Russian Imperial Movement acting on behalf of Russian intelligence.
 U.S. officials had also suspected Russian military intelligence officers of directing associates of a white supremacist militant group to carry out the attacks.

 Arrest of suspect

-On 26 January 2023, 74-year-old Spanish citizen was arrested by Spanish police on the suspicion of sending the letter bombs.
+On 26 January 2023, a 74-year-old Spanish citizen was arrested by Spanish police on suspicion of sending the letter bombs.
 The Spanish Interior Ministry reported that there were no indications of any association with far-right organizations or Russia.
 They stated that they believed the suspect was responsible for making and sending all six letter bombs himself, but that the possibility of "participation or influence of other people" was not ruled out.
+On 23 July 2024, the Audiencia Nacional sentenced the suspect, identified as Pompeyo González Pascual, to 18 years' imprisonment for sending the bombs.